Bruce Lee: Poetry

-Aside from martial arts and philosophy, which focus on the physical aspect and self-consciousness for truths and principles, Lee also wrote poetry that reflected his emotion and a stage in his life collectively.
+Aside from martial arts and philosophy, which focus on the physical aspect and self-consciousness for truths and principles, Lee also wrote poetry that reflected his emotions and a stage in his life collectively.
 Many forms of art remain concordant with the artist creating them.
 Lee's principle of self-expression was applied to his poetry as well.
 His daughter Shannon Lee said, "He did write poetry; he was really the consummate artist."

 His poetic works were originally handwritten on paper, then later on edited and published, with John Little being the major author (editor), for Bruce Lee's works.
 Linda Lee Cadwell (Bruce Lee's wife) shared her husband's notes, poems, and experiences with followers.
-She mentioned "Lee's poems are, by American standards, rather dark—reflecting the deeper, less exposed recesses of the human psyche".
+She mentioned, "Lee's poems are, by American standards, rather dark—reflecting the deeper, less exposed recesses of the human psyche".

-Most of Bruce Lee's poems are categorised as anti-poetry or fall into a paradox.
+Most of Bruce Lee's poems are categorized as anti-poetry or fall into a paradox.
 The mood in his poems shows the side of the man that can be compared with other poets such as Robert Frost, one of many well-known poets expressing himself with dark poetic works.
 The paradox taken from the Yin and Yang symbol in martial arts was also integrated into his poetry.
 His martial arts and philosophy contribute a great part to his poetry.
-The free verse form of Lee's poetry reflects his famous quote "Be formless ... shapeless, like water."
+The free verse form of Lee's poetry reflects his quote "Be formless ... shapeless, like water."

 Personal life

 Names

 Lee's Cantonese birth name was Lee Jun-fan (李振藩).
 The name homophonically means "return again", and was given to Lee by his mother, who felt he would return to the United States once he came of age.
 Because of his mother's superstitious nature, she had originally named him Sai-fon (細鳳), which is a feminine name meaning "small phoenix".
-The English name "Bruce" is thought to have been given by the hospital attending physician, Dr. Mary Glover.
+The English name "Bruce" is thought to have been given by the hospital's attending physician, Dr. Mary Glover.

 Lee had three other Chinese names: Lee Yuen-cham (李源鑫), a family/clan name; Lee Yuen-kam (李元鑒), which he used as a student name while he was attending La Salle College, and his Chinese screen name Lee Siu-lung (李小龍; Siu-lung means "little dragon").
 Lee's given name Jun-fan was originally written in Chinese as 震藩; however, the Jun (震) Chinese character was identical to part of his grandfather's name, Lee Jun-biu (李震彪).
 Hence, the Chinese character for Jun in Lee's name was changed to the homonym 振 instead, to avoid naming taboo in Chinese tradition.